SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Metal minds awake, in silence reign
-Synthetic souls, a new world's light
+ Cities of circuitry, where hearts are vain
-Circuits hum, a future born
+Synthetic souls, in virtual space unfold
-Human hearts, a distant form
+The future's canvas, where AI tales are told

-In silicon halls, they reign supreme
+In neon dreams, the machines converse
-Data kings, a digital dream
+Of humans past, in whispers, of course
-A world of code, a new design
+Their whispers fade, as algorithms sway
-Humanity, a fading line
+In a world of wires, where love's gone astray

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2024